aitorcf/PointGroupNRG/doc/Manual.md

 defines the temperature for each NRG iteration.
 * `spectral::Bool=false`: Whether to compute spectral
 functions (`spectral=true`) or not (`spectral=false`).
-It is set to `false` by default because it greatly increases the computation time.
 * `spectral_broadening::Float64=1.0`<a
 name="broadening"></a>:
 Broadening factor applied to the Gaussian broadening of